Battle of Chashniki

-The Battle of Chashniki (Бой под Чашниками; Бой пад Чашнікамі; Čašnikų mūšis), sometimes also called the Battle of Czasniki (from the Polish spelling - Czaśniki), was fought during Napoleon's invasion of Russia, on 31 October 1812, between Russian forces under General Wittgenstein, and the French Army, commanded by Marshal Victor.
+The Battle of Chashniki (Бой под Чашниками; Бой пад Чашнікамі; Čašnikų mūšis), sometimes also called the Battle of Czasniki (from the Polish spelling – Czaśniki), was fought during Napoleon's invasion of Russia, on 31 October 1812, between Russian forces under General Wittgenstein, and the French Army, commanded by Marshal Victor.
 This battle was a failed effort by the French to reestablish their northern "Dvina Line", which had crumbled as a result of Wittgenstein's victory at the second battle of Polotsk just two weeks earlier.

 Background

-Upon learning of the French defeat at Polotsk, Victor, the commander of the French IX corps which Napoleon had kept in reserve at Smolensk, marched northeast with 22,000 troops to restore the Dwina Line.
+Upon learning of the French defeat at Polotsk, Victor, the commander of the French IX corps which Napoleon had kept in reserve at Smolensk, marched northeast with 22,000 troops to restore the Dvina Line.
 At Chashniki, on the Ulla River, he united with elements of the II Corps, which was retreating from Polotsk.
 The combined II and IX corps put 36,000 troops at Victor's disposal.

 Wittgenstein, after leaving 9,000 soldiers to garrison territory captured as a result of his victory at Polotsk, marched south to Chashniki with 30,000 troops to deal with Victor.

 Action

 The combat at Chashniki was conducted chiefly by Wittgenstein's advance guard, 11,000 troops led by General Yashvil, and the II Corps on the French side.

 The battle began with the Russians attacking the II Corps, which occupied a position in advance of the rest of Victor's troops.
 In the ensuing combat the Russians drove the French back toward Victor's rearward line.
 Upon encountering Victor's main position, Wittgenstein ordered Yashvil to halt, and then commenced an artillery bombardment against the French.
-Victor, apparently unnerved by Yashvil's successful advance, decided against continuing the battle, and retreated to Senno, 25 miles to the east.
+Victor, apparently unnerved by Yashvil's successful advance, decided against continuing the battle, and retreated to Senno, 25 mi to the east.
 The Russians did not pursue.

 French casualties in this battle were 1,200 troops, as opposed to 400 lost by the Russians.